 As "gentlemen farmers" who had purchased Poggiosole at around age 70 after living in cities their entire lives, my parents sensibly felt the above accordo, signed in 2002, made sense.
 Of a total 500 or so olive trees, just 90 (our inner grove plus a handful along our driveway and the Strada Romita) provided plenty of oil, most years, for their needs, with 30 or 40 litres left over for friends and guests.
 There was no appeal in caring for hundreds more trees, even though those trees were on their land.
 But, human nature being what it is, the cooperative with whom my dad Gianni signed the accordo hasn't been doing much for those trees, especially since his health started failing in 2014.

 Shortly after Gianni died last October, I met with Stefano Rovida, the cooperative's manager, and, as we walked amongst rows of trees that hadn’t been pruned in years, I asked him if his men could do more.
 But over the past 10 months it's become clear that Stefano and his farmhands are maxed out with commitments to other properties.
-So, gradually, starting with around half the trees Stefano was entrusted with, I've decided to extend our "own-managed" grove to our southeastern property line, with plans to incorporate, in 2024, another 180 trees growing on a lower, sloping portion of our land.
+So, gradually, starting with around half the land Stefano was entrusted with, I've decided to extend our "own-managed" trees to our southeastern property line, with plans to incorporate, in 2024, another 180 trees growing on a lower, sloping portion of our land.

 Why take on hundreds more trees, when, for twenty years, less than a hundred have been sufficient for our needs?
 A few reasons: